blitz-js/drafts/001_blitz_cli.md

 - `blitz install` - Installs dependencies and runs postinstall scripts.
 These scripts may include tasks like database migration or TypeScript type generation.
 - `blitz dev` - Starts a local development server.
 Static assets are served uncompiled to enable easier debugging.
 - `blitz prod` - Starts a production server.
 This server will serve production versions of all assets, and should support, out of the box, `gzip` compression, `https`, and `http/2`.
-- `blitz test [suite-name]` - Runs the projects test suite, optionally filtering by a suite name to run a subset of tests, if desired.
+- `blitz test [suite-name]` - Runs the project's test suite, optionally filtering by a suite name to run a subset of tests, if desired.

 ### Requirements